 - April 1, 2011: Another April Fools' Day episode where things appear to go completely Off the Rails...

-system!
-(Models flourish and knock the TV over, smashing it) George
+(models flourish and knock the TV over, smashing it)

-: ...you know what, a new XBox system
+George: ...you know what, a new Xbox system!

 - George helps plug an unusually accessorized steam shower...and then the steam shower soaks him.
 And the contestant joins him.

-- The Double Prices display is full of garbage!
+- The Double Prices prop is full of garbage!

-- The Contestants' Row displays randomly glitching out, forcing Scott to come out and show off the prices by hand
+- The Contestants' Row displays randomly glitching out, forcing staff member Scott Robinson to come out and write the prices by hand.

 - An IUFB comes down from the ceiling...and stays down

-Non-stick waffles, everybody! *waving the model and the waffle-maker away* You never saw that.
+Drew: Non-stick waffles, everybody! (waving the model and the waffle-maker away) You never saw that.

-- May 29, 2012: A contestant, Novel, bids on the tugboat, which is sometimes used to bring out the items up for bid, thinking that the tugboat itself is the item up for bid.
+- May 29, 2012: A contestant, Novel, bids on the Tugboat, which is sometimes used to bring out the items up for bid, thinking that the Tugboat itself is the item up for bids.

 - "My name is Kenny.
 I've been making wrong decisions my whole life."